tud-sumo/docs/docs/index.md

   - Removed traCI calls from `Recorder` class.
   - Changed `Recorder.save_recording()` to only save single recordings (not by a list of IDs).
   - Replaced `Plotter.plot_od_demand()` with updated `Plotter.plot_demand()` that works with `DemandProfile` objects.
+  - Updated ramp meter queue calculation to only include stopped vehicles.
+  - Updated ramp meter delay calculation to be based on vehicle speed and free-flow speed - similarly to network statistics (now also requires `ramp_edges` and not `queue_detector`).
+  - Maximum queue length added to `Plotter.plot_rm_queuing()`.
+  - Removed ability to measure queue spill back.
+  - (Temporarily) removed mass from custom vehicle types.
+  - `Simulation.add_tracked_junctions()` now returns `TrackedJunction` object(s).

+#### Bug Fixes
+  - Fixed major error in v3.2.2 causing syntax error at import.
+  - Fixed error when getting current travel time in `Simulation.get_geometry_vals()` (divide by zero error when average speed == 0).
+  - Fixed `Simulation.is_running()` not returning false if no demand profiles have been added.

 ## Contact